 ADATS is a secular Non Government Organisation (NGO) working with 55,113 small and poor peasant families from 1,257 villages in 5 Taluks of Chickballapur District, Karnataka, for the past 46 years, since 14 December 1977.

-ADATS is a comprehensive rural development organisation working in the fields of Community Organisation, Adult Literacy, Children's Education, Community & Referral Health, support to issues and struggles with Legal Aid & Aid Distress, Dry Land Development, Agriculture, alternate Credit, Women's Programmes, etc. We also work on issues of gender justice, secularism and democratisation.
+ADATS implements comprehensive rural development activities in the fields of Community Organisation, Adult Literacy, Children's Education, Community & Referral Health, support to issues and struggles with Legal Aid & Aid Distress, Dry Land Development, Agriculture, alternate Credit, Women's Programmes, etc. We also work on issues of gender justice, secularism and democratisation.

 All these are efforts to empower the Coolie caste-class in village society, and build an authentic people's organisation, the Coolie Sangha, at the Village, Gram Panchayat and Taluk levels.

 The Coolie Sangha is a membership based people's organisation comprising of small and poor peasant families who struggle to rid themselves of Ryot exploitation and take control of their own lives in order to undertake grassroots planned development activities.

 The Coolie Sangha is a 44 year-old membership based people's organisation formed by small and poor peasant families (landed and landless agricultural labourers) in their respective villages.
 All the village poor do not become a part of it merely by virtue of their caste-class.
 Every year, families renew their membership by declaring annual income a paying a percentage to their respective village Coolie Sangha Unit.